Water is literally everywhere – it makes up over half of our body weight and is even found in food such as tomatoes and cucumbers.

 We offer an education programme aimed at customers aged 7 to 70!
 From visiting our clean and waste water treatment works to speakers talking to local community groups - we have lots of opportunities for customers to see and hear first hand about our work.
 We also have a range of resources available to support teaching in schools, and to engage children in our outside recreational spaces.

-We provided 318 different sessions for schools and community groups to visit our education centres in 2015/16 – providing 8483 tour opportunities at clean and waste water treatment works.
-Our education centres are 'Learning Outside The Classroom' accredited.
+We provided 195 different sessions for schools and community groups to visit our education centres in 2016/17 – providing 5098 tour opportunities at clean and waste water treatment works.
+In the past 12 months we have worked towards opening centres at Ewden WTW and Tophill Low Nature Reserve and these have been taking visits since May 2017.
+All our education centres are 'Learning Outside The Classroom' accredited.

-We also provided 43 classroom packs of our 'The Green Classroom' resource- a total of 1680 booklets, and delivered outreach on our capital programme to a further 3 schools reaching 126 young people.
+We also provided 25 classroom packs of our 'The Green Classroom' resource- a total of 948 booklets, and delivered outreach on our capital programme to 16 schools reaching 588 young people.

 Customer engagement campaigns